dcooney/theme-json-generator/README.md

 ## Core Concepts

-- Use Webpack and JavaScript functions to programmatically generate JSON files.
+- Use JavaScript functions to programmatically generate JSON files.
-- Reduce duplicate code by re-using the Tailwind variables you're already to create the `theme.json` options.
+- Reduce duplicate code by using the Tailwind variables to create `theme.json` parameters.
-- JSON is difficult to work with, writing JSON as JavaScript is much more efficient and allows for using variables and functions.
+- Writing JSON as JavaScript is efficient and allows for using variables and functions.

 ## Getting Started